AnushaUppuu/sky-route/README.md

 ## 📋 Description

 **SkyRoute** is a lightweight, web-based flight booking application built with Ruby on Rails.
 It allows users to easily search and book flights by entering a source, destination, date, class type, and number of passengers.
 The system shows only flights with enough available seats, calculates dynamic fares based on demand and time, and offers round-trip discounts.
-All flight data is stored in a flat file (data.txt) for simplicity and quick updates.
+All flight-related data including available flights, cities, class types, and bookings is stored in a **PostgreSQL** database.

 Users can: